 Founding of a Maine Organic Farm

 Nathalie Forster joined Replenova Farm in Spring 2016.
-Combining her extensive scientific, organizational, and documentation knowledge with her enthusiasm for farming, Nathalie is an excellent fit for the business.
+Combining her extensive scientific, organizational, and documentation knowledge with her enthusiasm for farming, Nathalie was an excellent fit for the business.

-During the 2019 growing season, we continued to diversify our vegetables, adding Hakurei turnips, radishes, fennel, broccoli raab, basil, and Chinese cabbage.
+During the 2019 growing season, we continued to diversify our selection of organic vegetables, adding Hakurei turnips, radishes, fennel, broccoli raab, basil, and Chinese cabbage.
 Lemongrass was added to complement our ginger and turmeric crops.
-For a second year, we participated at the Yarmouth Farmers Market, and added Rutabaga to the Good Shepard donations.
+For a second year, we participated at the Yarmouth Farmers Market and added rutabaga to the Good Shepard donations.
 We continue to work with the gleaners.